Eastside City Park

 About the park

-Eastside City Park, officially opened in 2013, is an exciting modern take on an urban green space.
-The £11.75 million park offers, in the words of one of its architects Peter Taylor, “a moment of green in a journey through the city.”
 The multi-award winning development features more than 300 trees, a 110 metre canal water feature and a public square with 21 jet fountains.
 As they progress through the park, which covers more than 14,000 square metres, visitors can soak up the myriad colours, draw inspiration from the sightlines and enjoy the plant aromas.

 An initiative within the Eastside Regeneration Project, the park gives local people easier access to the city centre and employment.
-London-based design architectural practice Patel Taylor (whose design won the international competition to fulfil the Birmingham City Council brief), working with French landscape architect Allain Provost, has transformed a brownfield site into a variety of recreational spaces both formal and informal.
+London-based design architectural practice Patel Taylor (whose design won the international competition to fulfil the council's brief), working with French landscape architect Allain Provost, has transformed a brownfield site into a variety of recreational spaces both formal and informal.
 Ideal for people who want to linger a while – maybe waiting for a train, taking a quick snack – among the cut stone walkways, decorative fencing and avenue planting.

 The park is located next to Millenium Point, which is home to the Thinktank Birmingham Science Museum.